Sadia2255/youtube-clone/README.md

 ### Executing program

 To deploy as a web app, you can use a website hosting service, such as GitHub pages.
-A link to the web service is on my GitHubvas well!
+A link to the web service is on my GitHub as well!

 ## Acknowledgments